Sustainable Food and Agriculture

 A range of oppositional and alternative forms of food production and consumption have emerged to challenge the dominant agri-food system.
 These movements promote more environmentally sustainable food production, work to preserve traditional farming practices, support communities, promote more local and equitable forms of food distribution and consumption, and forge more direct links between food producers and consumers.
 Examples of these initiatives include: organic agricultural production, seed saving networks, Community Supported Agriculture, farmers markets, fair trade movements, and food co-operatives.

-Friends of the Earth Australia campaigns against the ecologically destructive practices of chemical-industrial agriculture, genetically modified foods, government policies which undermine small-scale and local producers and markets, and the corporatisation of the agri-food system.
+Globally, Friends of the Earth campaigns against the ecologically destructive practices of chemical-industrial agriculture, genetically modified foods, government policies which undermine small-scale and local producers and markets, and the corporatisation of the agri-food system.
 Friends of the Earth supports initiatives aimed at creating and preserving organic and environmentally sustainable farming practices, local production for local and subsistence markets, fair trade between Northern and Southern (First and Third World) countries, and land redistribution to landless and near-landless rural people to meet their own and local food needs.